oils-for-unix/blog-code/typescript/notes.md

   - polish and test
   - added op signatures to fix bug
   - switched to Deno test framework -- seems good enough
+  - made type checking optional by adding dynamic checks to evaluator
+    - so it's like Python / mycpp

 ## Lessons Learned